balu-vr/Airflow-setup/README.md

   -	This will keep track of new changes added to GIT repository and pull them into Airflow automatically.

 **Sync DAGs from Repo to container**:
-  - Refer script to syncup DAGs from GIT environment to Container git_sync.pyin repo
+  - Refer script to syncup DAGs from GIT environment to Container prod_git_sync.py in repo

 **Steps to Setup Airflow on ECS**
 1. Setup Docker on your machine